Flight Training in Collingwood

 Our Collingwood flight school first opened in August of 2000.
 During this time we recognized the importance and demand for flight training in the Collingwood and Wasaga Beach area.
 We started with one Cessna 150 and it became quickly apparent that there was a requirement for a larger aircraft and decided to upgrade to a Cessna 172.
 Since that time we have grown to include two Cessna 172s and two full time and one part time instructor.

-Collingwood boasts the most experienced staff in the area with two Class 1 flight instructors as well as a part time class 4 instructor.
+Collingwood boasts the most experienced staff in the area with a Class 1 flight instructor as well as a full-time class 4 instructor.

 Advantages to learning to fly in Collingwood